mmakowski/collector/README.md

 ### Requirements
 Please put the CVE XML in the resource folder (available at [this link](https://nvd.nist.gov/download.cfm) )

-You will require as well a install and updated version of [cve-search](http://adulau.github.io/cve-search/)

-You will also require a jython environment with mongodb package installed

-An update of the running path of the of the python file in the resource folder is also necessary

 The model and utils modules of the project are also required

 ### Content